RADIS: Remote Attestation of Distributed IoT Services: Related Works

 In this section, we provide an overview of previous work related to remote attestation protocols.
 We focus particularly on attestation of distributed services in traditional systems and state-of-the-art remote attestation protocols in IoT systems.

-The work in \cite{Shi} proposes BIND as a fine-grained attestation scheme for traditional distributed systems.
-BIND assumes that the most critical parts of the service software are predefined by programmers.
-Thus, in the attestation time, instead of attesting the code for the entire sequence of the distributed services, BIND attests only the selected piece of code for each service.
+\textbf{Attestation of distributed services.} Shi et al. \cite{Shi} propose BIND as a fine-grained attestation scheme for traditional distributed systems.
+At the attestation time, BIND attests only some selected piece of code for each service, following the assumption that programmers annotate the most critical parts of the service software.
 BIND measures a critical code immediately before entering in the code execution and uses a sand-boxing mechanism to serve as a protection for ensuring the untampered code execution.
-However, BIND does not address attacks that happen in the intermediary code that is not annotated for attestation.
-In our protocol, the runtime attestation takes into consideration all the software of the service without limiting the attestation only to predefined section of code.
-The authors in \cite{Gu2009} present a integrity attestation that aims to check whether a subroutine of a program is executed correctly.
+However, BIND does not address attacks that happen in the intermediary code that is not predefined by programmers for attestation.
+In our protocol, the runtime attestation takes into consideration the entire sequence of the distributed services without limiting the attestation only to a predefined section of code.
+The work presented by Gu et al. \cite{Gu2009} propose an integrity attestation that aims to check whether a subroutine of a program is executed correctly.
 The proposed scheme leverages Trusted Computing Group (TCG) attestation to build a trust chain rooted at Trusted Platform Module (TPM) for function execution.
 The attestation schemes presented in \cite{Shi} and \cite{Gu2009} are not designed for resource-constrained devices.